Amazon Bidding Strategies for Better Results: The Full Guide

 The tool factors in the placement modifier and provides precise bid calculations that help you set competitive bids without overspending.
 It enables data-driven decisions that enhance ad placement for maximum visibility and profitability.

-Top of Search Placements
+Top of Search/Page Placements

 When should you use a Top of Search strategy?